qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_manipulating_objects.rst

     the type and it is a child of an :ref:`object-type` or :ref:`value-type` nodes if the function is supposed to be a method, or :ref:`namespace` and :ref:`typesystem` if the function is supposed to be a function inside a namespace or a global function.
+It may contain :ref:`modify-argument` nodes.

     .. code-block:: xml